faif/python-patterns/README.md

 python-patterns
 ===============

-A collection of design patterns implemented (by other people) in python.
+A collection of design patterns and idioms in Python.

-When an implementation is added or modified, be sure to update this file and rerun `append_output.sh` to keep the output comments at the bottom up to date.
+When an implementation is added or modified, be sure to update this file and rerun `append_output.sh` (eg. ./append_output.sh borg.py) to keep the output comments at the bottom up to date.

 Current Patterns: